Loading...

 How consulting companies use the GMAT exam

 Top consulting firms like Bain, BCG, and McKinsey often look at GMAT scores as part of their hiring process.
-These companies typically prefer candidates to have a score in the 710+ range.
+These companies typically prefer candidates to have a score in the 710+ range under the previous GMAT scoring system.
+This roughly translates to around 655-665 in the scoring system of the updated version of the GMAT.

-“A good GMAT score demonstrates the candidate has the critical thinking, problem-solving, written, verbal, and numerical skills companies expect from their MBA recruits,” explains Margaret O’Neil, head of careers at Cambridge Judge Business School.
+“A good GMAT score demonstrates the candidate has the critical thinking, problem-solving, written, verbal, and numerical skills companies expect from their MBA recruits,” explains Margaret O’Neil, careers mentor, Entrepreneurship Lab, University of Cambridge.

 It’s worth bearing in mind that GRE scores don’t get used in the same way.
 The GMAT is designed specifically for business school admissions, while the GRE is a more generalist entrance exam.
 The GMAT is a better indicator of the strategic problem-solving skills that are essential for consulting—a career path that relies heavily on business acumen.